meppu/revard/README.md

 }
 ```

-Now you will receive updates for users in `ids`.
-If you want to watch whole server, you can just send an empty array.
-If you don't want to watch anything, set it to `null`.
+By doing so, you will receive timely updates for the specified users within the `ids` array.
+If you wish to monitor the entire server, simply set it to an empty array.
+Conversely, if you do not want to monitor any users, set it to null.

-To update subscribers, just send same thing again with updated `ids` value.
+To update subscribers, resend the same data with the updated `ids` value.

 ## Self-hosting

-If you don't want to join our server, or make it special for your own server, you can host it yourself.
+If you prefer not to join our server or want to make it specific to your own server, you can host Revard yourself.

 ### Environment variables

-You must set some environment variables before running the bot:
+Before running the bot, you must set the following environment variables:

-- `BOT_TOKEN`: Your bot's token, self-bots are not supported right now.
+- `BOT_TOKEN`: Your bot's token.
+Please note that self-bots are not supported at the moment.
-- `REVOLT_SERVER_ID`: Server ID to watch.
-Please keep your bot in only one server to avoid conflicts.
+- `REVOLT_SERVER_ID`: The server ID to watch.
+To avoid conflicts, ensure that your bot is only in one server.
-- `REVOLT_SERVER_LINK`: Server URL for redirecting.
+- `REVOLT_SERVER_LINK`: The URL for Revolt server redirection.
-- `MONGO_URL`: MongoDB URL (must support SSL).
+- `MONGO_URL`: The URL for MongoDB (must support SSL).
-- `PORT`: Port to listen, fallbacks to 8000 if not given.
+- `PORT`: The port to listen on.
+If not given, it falls back to 8000.

-And some special environment variables if you use this bot for another Revolt host:
+Additionally, if you are using this bot for another Revolt host, you need to set these special environment variables:

-- `REVOLT_WEBSOCKET`: Revolt websocket url, default is "wss://ws.revolt.chat".
+- `REVOLT_WEBSOCKET`: Revolt WebSocket URL.
+The default is "wss://ws.revolt.chat".
-- `REVOLT_API`: Revolt API url, default is "https://api.revolt.chat".
+- `REVOLT_API`: Revolt API URL.
+The default is "https://api.revolt.chat".
-- `AUTUMN_URL`: Autumn (Revolt CDN) url, default is "https://autumn.revolt.chat".
+- `AUTUMN_URL`: Autumn (Revolt CDN) URL.
+The default is "https://autumn.revolt.chat".

 ### Docker

-You can use Docker to host your own bot, for example:
+You can use Docker to host your own bot.
+For example:

 ```bash
 $ docker run --env-file=.env ghcr.io/meppu/revard:latest start